ralemac7/ralemac7/README.md

 ###

-<p align="center">My name is Rafa and I'm an IT and networks student, from Barcelona, Spain.</p>
+<p align="center">My name is Rafa and I'm an IT and networks student from Barcelona, Spain.</p>

 ###